Democracy Rules | The Simple Case Against Trump

 Rules of the Game | Don’t Blame the Voters

-By Eliza Newlin Carney, Prospect Senior Editor, June 30, 2016
+By Eliza Newlin Carney, The American Prospect, June 30, 2016

 What ails democracy, and who is to blame?
 Faced with the disruptive impulses that have given rise to Donald Trump and more recently to Great Britain’s disastrous exit from the European Union, a chorus of commentators has laid the blame not on out-of-touch elites, but on average voters.
 The real problem, we hear, is not that economic and political systems have concentrated power in the hands of too few, but that voters have too much sway over the process.
 Continue Reading …